- Brand name

 Do not use METVIX:

-- For any child under 18 years of age
+- For children under 18 years of age

 - If you have porphyria (a rare blood pigment disorder)